P&G extends Olympic sponsorship, focusing on equality drive

 P&G is also launching an “Athletes for Good Fund” with the IOC and International Paralympic Committee to issue 52 grants over the next year to assist with the COVID-19 recovery in communities, environmental sustainability, and equality and inclusion.

-P&G’s continuation of a top-tier global Olympic and Paralympic sponsor also covers the Winter Games in Beijing in 2022 and Milan-Cortina in 2026, and the Summer Games in Paris in 2024 and Los Angeles in 2028.
+P&G’s continuation as a top-tier global Olympic and Paralympic sponsor also covers the Winter Games in Beijing in 2022 and Milan-Cortina in 2026, and the Summer Games in Paris in 2024 and Los Angeles in 2028.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports